bundlewrap/bundlewrap/docs/content/guide/locks.md

 ## Hard locks

 Since very early in the history of BundleWrap, what we call "hard locks" were used to prevent multiple users from using `bw apply` on the same node at the same time.
+When BundleWrap finds a hard lock on a node in interactive mode, it will display information about who acquired the lock (and when) and will ask whether to ignore the lock or abort the process.
+In non-interactive mode, the operation is always cancelled for the node in question unless `--force` is used.

 ## Soft locks